The United States is experiencing yet another natural disaster in the form of Hurricane Harvey.

 What is a church emergency preparedness plan?

-A church emergency preparedness plan is a written document that answers the questions of who, what, where, when and how to get your ministry back up and running following an emergency or disaster.
+A church emergency preparedness plan is a written document that answers the questions of who, what, where, when and how to get your ministry back up and running as quickly as possible following an emergency or disaster.

-Thinking through all the details of the what ifs in any given scenario helps to create the content for an emergency preparedness manual.
+Thinking through all the details that answer the “what if” question in any given scenario helps to create the content for an emergency preparedness manual.

 For example, what if a tornado hit the church building or what if an armed intruder interrupted a church service or what if the church were flooded?